SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 .. _BUSY:

 parameter ``"status"``:
-    (a tuple of two elements: a status with predefined values from an Enum_ as "IDLE","BUSY","ERROR", and a describing text).
+    (a tuple_ of two elements: a status with predefined values from an enum_ as "IDLE","BUSY","ERROR", and a describing text).

     .. table:: assignment of status code groups